 System configurations must address the following controls in a risk-based fashion and in accordance with the remainder of this policy:

-For every third-party service that ClickUp adopts, the security team shall review the service and vendor, on an annual basis, to gain assurance that their security posture is consistent with ClickUp’s for the type and sensitivity of data the service will store.
+For every third-party service or sub-processor that ClickUp adopts, the compliance team shall review the service and vendor, on an annual basis, to gain assurance that their security posture is consistent with ClickUp’s for the type and sensitivity of data the service will store or access.

 How does ClickUp manage data classifications and data processing?

 Additionally, data may be separated into data type classifications to enforce processing rules for customer data.
 For each data class, the ClickUp security and development teams may provision and dedicate specific information systems in Amazon Web Services to store and process data of that class, and only data of that class, unless otherwise explicitly stated.
 For all classes of customer data, data must be encrypted at rest and in transit.
 Corresponding systems may store and process data items needed to keep each customer’s data properly segmented, such as ClickUp customer identifiers.

 Customer User Account Data - This is data pertaining to login accounts for the www.clickup.com customer web interface, used by ClickUp customer agents.
 User account credentials shall be hashed in such a manner that the plaintext passwords cannot be recovered.

 Customer Contact Data - This is contact data about ClickUp customers and customer agents.